 1) Bringing Film Production Equipment into China.

-2) Hiring Translator as Fixer/Producer
+2) Hiring a Translator or Fixer/Producer

-3) Work with a wrong VISA
+3) Working with the right VISA

-4) Recreational Drug use
+4) Recreational drug use

 5) Shooting in public area without permit

-Permit speaks a lot in China, usually if you need to shoot in China, the public area has to be managed with local authorized department, this can be done with the location manager or Producer, if you shoot without a permit, you can be stopped by police officer or the city management, this can potentially put your shoot at risk and at the very least will delay your shooting by 1-2days as admin gets processed, no matter how innocent your intentions!
+Usually if you need to shoot in a public are in China the shoot has to be managed by the local authorized department.
+This can be arranged by your location manager or producer.
+If you shoot without a permit, you can be stopped by police officer or by city management, this can potentially put your shoot at risk and at the very least will delay your shooting by 1-2days as admin gets processed, no matter how innocent your intentions!

 6) Publish/Release non-confirmed news/info/rumors on internet